-One of the reasons I chose to come to Umeå during the winter is that every year, in early march they run Saami Week.
+One of the reasons I chose to come to Umeå during the winter is that they run Saami Week every year in early March.
 I had expected something showy, touristy and perhaps artificial.
 What I found is exactly what I should have known.
 In my first year in Sweden, I went along to part of the weeklong Pride Festival in Gothenburg and was surprised.
-The pageantry was minimal, instead it was made up of workshops, stalls and information.
+The pageantry was minimal; instead, it was made up of workshops, stalls and information.

 Saami week was the same, whilst there was a yurt in the centre of town, which had music and information, most of the events were run by the museum, the cultural centre and the Opera.
-Sweden takes the things that are important to it seriously, and that means giving people a legitimate chance to experience them and learn.
+Sweden takes the important things seriously, which means giving people a legitimate chance to experience them and learn.
 Fun is part of it, but so is respect.
-England has an embarrassed acknowledgement of our fold traditions, often regarded as silly, there is little chance we’d host an up market event at the Opera House for Morris Dancing.
+England has an embarrassed acknowledgement of our folk traditions, often regarded as silly; there is little chance we’d host an upmarket event at the Opera House for Morris Dancing.

-This is not a tourist occasion to show off the Saami, it is a chance for people who are interested and for the Saami themselves to share their culture, art and lifestyles.
+This is not a tourist occasion to show off the Saami; it is a chance for people interested and for the Saami to share their culture, art, and lifestyles.

 Umeå is a university town.
 As such, it has a good number of decent bars and restaurants for its size.
-Over all its a small town of about 120,000 people.
-Most of the shops can be found within a few blocks of each other, but there are several large shopping malls in that space, no doubt because of the heavy snow that falls for half of the year making indoor shopping a preference.
+Overall it is a small town of about 120,000 people.
+Most shops can be found within a few blocks of each other, but there are several large shopping malls in that space, no doubt because of the heavy snow that falls for half of the year, making indoor shopping a preference.

-Unlike some cities, Umeå has a number of older Scandinavian buildings in its city centre with plenty of space around them, it gives the city a quainter feel than it perhaps deserves, but also gives it more character.
-Thats not to say its not modernising, the new civic centre on the river and the university buildings are all modern impressive architecture.
+Unlike some cities, Umeå has several older Scandinavian buildings in its city centre with plenty of space around them.
+It gives the city a quainter feel than it perhaps deserves and gives it more character.
+That's not to say it is not modernising, the new civic centre on the river and the university buildings are all modern impressive architecture.
 Umeå’s found a good balance here.

-Towards the South-East end of the city center is the City Church.
-The spire visible from much of the city.
+Towards the South-East end of the city centre is the City Church.
+The spire was visible from much of the city.
 Whilst nothing compared to the Churches of Stockholm, or even Gothenburg, it is still a strong visual symbol, facing a small park.

-Near to central station there is the Opera house, with a major auditorium for larger events, and the Black Box, a small, intimate venue for other opportunities.
+Near to the central station, there is the Opera house, a major auditorium for larger events, and the Black Box, a small, intimate venue for other opportunities.
 It was hosting Jubileumskonsert, as part of Saami week, an orchestra and some Saami musicians putting on a Joik.

-The Sami cultural centre is open all year round as a cafe, art centre and cultural touch point.
-A Yurt is outside to see and use, though it is rarely sat in in winter, and inside you can get food, drinks and crafts.
+The Sami cultural centre is open all year round as a cafe, art centre and cultural touchpoint.
+A Yurt is outside to see and use, though it is rarely sat in winter, and inside, you can get food, drinks and crafts.

-Out by the Västerbotten Musuem is the small, wooden Helena Elisabeth Church, over two hundred years old, and only with heating for the last fifty it is a pleasant sight on the way to the musuem.
+Out by the Västerbotten Museum is the small, wooden Helena Elisabeth Church, over two hundred years old, and only with heating for the last fifty, it is a pleasant sight on the way to the museum.

-In the centre of town, on the city square was the Sami Yurt, featuring music, food, drinks and information sessions throughout the week.
-Like much of the Sami week this was focused on giving the Sami a voice and a venue rather than spectacle and tourism.
-The venue was open and licensed surprisingly late, still serving beers at 1am when many other bars had already closed.
+In the centre of town, in the city square, was the Sami Yurt, featuring music, food, drinks and information sessions throughout the week.
+Like much of the Sami week, this was focused on giving the Sami a voice and a venue rather than spectacle and tourism.
+The venue was open and licensed surprisingly late, still serving beers at 1 am when many other bars had already closed.

 To the north of the city centre, next to the Saami cultural centre, and easily reachable by bus is the Västerbotten Museum, giving information on a range of subjects.
 Divided up into approximately seven halls, the Museum covers famous local photographers, military history, ancient rock carvings and even a museum of skis, holding the oldest pair of skis in the world.

-The small women's’ history museum is set in the library in the new civic building, shared with a hotel.
-Consisting of only two rooms, one of which was being refurbished the Kvinnohistoriskt museum tells the story of European women through examples, and offers a wall for visiting women to weave into a narrative of word they feel define them.
+The small women's history museum is set in the library in the new civic building, shared with a hotel.
+Consisting of only two rooms, one of which was being refurbished, the Kvinnohistoriskt museum tells European women's story through examples.
+It offers a wall for visiting women to weave into a narrative of words they feel define them.

-The jewel in the crown of Umeå’s musuems, the newly built Bildmuseet is part of the famous museum.
+The jewel in the crown of Umeå’s museums, the newly built Bildmuseet, is part of the famous museum.
 Set over six floors with high profile exhibitions, the museum is well worth a visit.
 The top two floors were an exhibit created in partnership with CERN about space.

 The basement is the cafe and event space, and during my visit was home to the Saami quiz and lecture and spoken word poetry.